Originally published 09.13.2016

 Many years ago, I recall listening to a segment on CBC radio on the future of the Jewish faith.
 Etched in my memory is a comment from one of the interviewees sharing the perspective he gained from his grandmother – every moment of life is sacred.

 My recent musings have highlighted the missed opportunity of this morning ritual – the time the espresso maker is on the stove.
-Usually I pop it on the burner and rush off to fit in another quick task until I hear the ending gurgles and sputters that signal the coffee is almost ready.
+Usually, I pop it on the burner and rush off to fit in another quick task until I hear the gurgles and sputters that signal the coffee is almost ready.
 My aim now is to lean against the counter and use those few minutes to slow down my brain and breathing.
-When I pull this off, I am present enough to savour the velvety dark colour, the babble of the coffee rising up the sides of my cup, how the design of my cup pleases my sense of aesthetic, and the rousing aroma promising the taste of my first sip.
+When I pull this off, I am present enough to savour the velvety dark colour, how the design of my cup pleases my sense of aesthetic, and the rousing aroma promising the taste of my first sip.
 And if I sit down to drink my coffee and actually notice the flavour of each mouthful, I am much more likely to have a smile on my face as I finish my morning routine and a peaceful feeling that there is room for beauty, flavour, joy, and sacredness in this world.

 Maybe, I will go and make another cup……